23 Feb What to look for in Cyber Risk Insurance

 Not all cyber insurance is created equal

 Unlike more established insurance markets, there is lots of diversity in the cyber insurance market.
-Policies vary widely when it comes to premium costs, extent of coverage and deductibles.
+Policies vary widely when it comes to premiums, extent of coverage, and deductibles.

-Much like home insurance policies require homeowners to cover bases, such as having a sufficient amount of amperage for their circuit breakers or their swimming pools fenced off, cyber insurance policy holders are also obliged to have certain precautionary things in place.
+Much like home insurance policies require homeowners to cover bases, such as having a sufficient amount of amperage for their circuit breakers or their swimming pools fenced off, cyber insurance policy holders are obliged to have certain precautions in place.

-However, the nascent cyber insurance industry has yet to agree on any sort of standard in this department, forcing each underwriter to come up with their own.
+However, the nascent cyber insurance industry has yet to agree on any sort of standard, forcing each underwriter to come up with their own.
 On top of that, without decades of historical data to inform current policies and premiums, these underwriters are overly cautious in many cases.
 They don’t want to overextend themselves and end up on the hook for far larger payments than they’ve bargained for.

 Why SMBs need MSPs before and after they purchase cyber insurance

 MSPs are an invaluable resource for SMBs making the responsible investment in cyber insurance.
 They can play a key role in making sure SMBs get a good policy at a reasonable rate and ensuring they won’t be denied a payout on any subsequent claims.

 When underwriters evaluate a potential client, they’re trying to assess the risks.
 They want to make sure the odds are low they’ll have to pay out on a claim and will calculate a more expensive premium for the same amount of coverage to mitigate the dangers posed by riskier clients.